AlexIoannides/kubernetes-mlops/README.md

     --data '{"X": [1, 2]}'
 ```

-To expose the container as a (load balanced) service to the outside world, we have to create a Kubernetes service that references it.
+To expose the container as a (load balanced) [service](https://kubernetes.io/docs/concepts/services-networking/service/) to the outside world, we have to create a Kubernetes service that references it.
 This is achieved with the following command,

 ```bash
 kubectl expose rc test-ml-score-api --type=LoadBalancer --name test-ml-score-api-http
 ```

-To check that this has worked and to find the services external IP address run,
+To check that this has worked and to find the services's external IP address run,

 ```bash
 minikube service list